yetanalytics/dl4clj/README.md

 ;; see: nd4clj.linalg.dataset.api.data-set and nd4clj.linalg.dataset.data-set
 ;; we are going to use a pre-built one

-(def iris-iter (new-iris-data-set-iterator :batch-size 1 :n-examples 5))
+(def iris-iter (new-iris-data-set-iterator :batch-size 1 :n-examples 5 :as-code? false))

 ;; now lets convert the data into a javaRDD